The organic movement is nothing new - in fact, we have everything from organic

 Switch up the organic bedding: What’s on your skin is just as important as

 what’s going in your body, so consider the type of bedding you’re sleeping on for

 ⅓ of your day, every day.
-Organic cotton is the top choice for healthy,
+Organic and all-natural materials are the top choice

 and low tox pillows, it might be time for an eco-friendly upgrade.